 Conrad also distributed images of rallies and protests to other journalists, including those working on the privately owned Horizon TV, Rush FM Radio, and Ndefcam Radio based in Bamenda, the same person said.
 Conrad also published video and still footage of the protests on his blog, as well as his personal Facebook page and other pages on the social media platform, said the person with knowledge of Conrad’s case.

 Conrad was arrested at gunpoint on December 8, 2016, by at least 10 military officers, while filming a rally of the ruling Cameroon People’s Democratic Movement that had turned violent, said the person.
-His camera was destroyed and he was held in custody by the Bamenda judicial police for five hours and interrogated, the person told CPJ.
+His camera was destroyed and he was held by the Bamenda judicial police for five hours and interrogated, the person told CPJ.

 Conrad was repeatedly questioned about the images he had taken and the media organizations to which he had distributed them, the person said.
 The journalist was transferred after two weeks to Kondengui Central Prison and appeared before a military tribunal on December 23, 2016, the person said.
-His case was combined with those of Bibixy, Awah, and Anglophone detainees.
-Their military trial dragged on for more than a year and through at least 16 adjournments before the May 2018 sentencing, the person told CPJ.
+The trial dragged on for more than a year and through at least 16 adjournments before the May 2018 sentencing, the person told CPJ.

-On July 22, 2019, inmates at the Kondengui Central Prison staged protests about their living conditions, including chronic overcrowding, and delays in their cases getting to court, the person said.
-Authorities transferred Conrad and other alleged protesters to the State Secretariat for Defense in Yaoundé, where they were held incommunicado and tortured, the person said.
-Security officers beat Conrad in the head with a wooden baton, which later required stitches, the person said.
-CPJ reviewed photos of Conrad’s head injury.
+On July 22, 2019, inmates at the Kondengui Central Prison staged protests over their living conditions, including chronic overcrowding, and delays in their cases getting to court, the person said.
+Authorities transferred Conrad and other alleged protesters to the State Secretariat for Defense in Yaoundé, where they were held incommunicado for two weeks and returned to Kondengui Central Prison on August 4, according to a report by Human Rights Watch.